-Topics Type of Action Budgets (EUR million) 2022 Expected EU contribution per project (EUR million) 67 Number of projects expected to be funded Opening: 06 Oct 2021 Deadline(s): 21 Apr 2022 HORIZON-HLTH-2022-ENVHLTH-04-01 RIA 20.00 68 Around 4.00 5 Overall indicative budget 20.00
+Topics Type of Action Budgets (EUR million) Expected EU contribution per project Number of projects

+2022 (EUR million) 67 to be funded

+Opening: 06 Oct 2021

+Deadline(s): 21 Apr 2022

+HORIZON-HLTH-2022-ENVHLTH-04-01 RIA 20.00 68 Around 4.00 5

+Overall indicative budget 20.00

-65 https://ipchem.jrc.ec.europa.eu/RDSIdiscovery/ipchem/index.html
+https://ipchem.jrc.ec.europa.eu/RDSIdiscovery/ipchem/index.html

-66 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.
+The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.

 The Director-General responsible may delay the deadline(s) by up to two months.